swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-34-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md

 ### Update the CI/CD pipeline configuration file

-You will adjust the pipeline to build and push the the docker image to the container registry.
+You will adjust the pipeline to build and push the Docker image to the container registry.
 The following steps will be performed:

 1. Detect a new commit on the `main` branch
 2. Authenticate to the cloud provider